Plumsail/forms-docs/source/design-sp.rst

 .. |pic12| image:: /images/how-to/child-parent-form/result.png
    :alt: Parent Form with Children

-What is even more impressive - it allows to create Parent/Child relationship between items in one list and items in another list very easily, without any code required.
+What is even more impressive - it allows to :doc:`create Parent/Child relationship </how-to/child-parent-form>` between items in one list and items in another list very easily, without any code required.
 Find out how it's done in this article.

 You also need to be aware that List or Library supports various means of filtering.
-For example, you can set Root Folder property either manually or with a script, and it will ensure that users can only see contents of this root folder and cannot see items higher in the hierarchy.
-CAML filtering is also supported and can also be used to filter shown items by their field values, and it can be done dynamically as well.
+For example, you can :doc:`set Root Folder property </how-to/root-folder>` either manually or with a script, and it will ensure that users can only see contents of this root folder and cannot see items higher in the hierarchy.
+:doc:`CAML filtering </how-to/caml-filter>` is also supported and can also be used to filter shown items by their field values, and it can be done dynamically as well.